AdilOtha/genealogy-system-with-media-support/README.md

 Complete report available [here](https://github.com/AdilOtha/genealogy-system-with-media-support/blob/master/docs/CSCI_3901_Course_Project_Documentation_B00900955.pdf)

+This project was developed as part of the course CSCI 3901 at Dalhousie University.

 ## Main Features

  1. Family Tree generation with the ability to add new people to the tree and set their relation with others.